shwoodard/flash_s3_rails/README.md

 has_attached_s3_file :media
 ```

-Substitute `media` for your upload name.
+Substitute your upload name for `media`.

 ### In the View